-- Complete the NDSCS Admission process and submit an official college transcript and all official college transcripts to Enrollment Services. - 2.
-Complete the Supplemental Program Application for Dental Assisting. - Satisfaction of the following: Minimum of 2.5 high school GPA; OR twelve college semester credits with a minimum GPA of 2.0. - Points are awarded for grades in high school biology, algebra and chemistry and college level anatomy and microbiology. - Bonus points are awarded for grades in college level courses; human structure, anatomy and physiology and introductory microbiology. - Submit the Dental Assisting Observation Hours form with a minimum of 4 hours observation. - Complete the admission assessment examination and meet the program benchmark score of 45.
+- Complete the NDSCS Admission process and submit an official high school transcript and all official college transcripts to Enrollment Services. - Applicants without a United States high school transcript (four years), will be required to complete English language proficiency exam(s) and meet the benchmark score(s) prior continuing the selection process.
+Contact the program to schedule the assessments if this applies. - 3.
+Complete the Supplemental Program Application for Dental Assisting. - Satisfaction of the following: Minimum of 2.5 high school GPA; OR twelve college semester credits with a minimum GPA of 2.0. - Submit official ACT and/or placement testing results.
+Results must meet the criteria to enroll into English 110 the first semester of the program, or have completed the course with a "C" or higher. - Points are awarded for grades in high school biology, algebra and chemistry and college level anatomy.
+Additional points are awarded for grades in college level courses; concepts of anatomy, and anatomy and physiology. - Submit the Dental Assisting Observation Hours form with a minimum of 4 hours observation. - Complete the admission assessment examination and meet the program benchmark score of 45.
 The exam can be retaken once. - Review Essential Functions for Allied Dental Education Students and submit the Essential Functions Verification form.